lisawagner/redux-toolkit-example-blog/README.md

 ## Notes

-### 1. `reducers` vs `extraReducers`
+### `reducers` vs `extraReducers`
 The `reducers` property both creates an action creator function and responds to that action in the slice reducer.
 The `extraReducers` allow you to respond to an action in your slice reducer but does not create an action creator function.

 You will use `reducers` most of the time.

 `extraReducers` are used when dealing with an action that you have already defined elsewhere.
 The most common examples are responding to a `createAsyncThunk` action and responding to an action from another slice.

-### 2. Edit/Update Post
+### Edit/Update Post
-When you create a new post with the fake API, updatePost will not edit it, since we can't actually write to the JSONplaceholder data.
+When you create a new post with the fake API, updatePost will not edit it, since we can't actually write to the JSON Placeholder data.

    We can interact with the fake API but we cannot actually create a post there.

-WORKAROUND: instead of adding an error message when updating the post, return initialPost instead, so that the new post will 'appear' to be added to the API.
+**WORKAROUND***: Instead of adding an error message when updating the post, return `initialPost` instead, so that the new post will 'appear' to be added to the API.

-Server status 500 is sent back because it cannot update a post that doesn't exist at the API.
-Instead we update our Redux state correctly by adding 'return initialPost' instead of the error message.
+   `Server Status 500` is sent back because it cannot update a post that doesn't exist at the API.
+Instead we update our Redux state correctly by adding `return initialPost` instead of the error message.
 This is just for testing purposes.